lukecywon/progressionplusplugin/README.md

 A comprehensive Minecraft Paper plugin designed to overhaul gameplay progression by implementing strategic gating systems, custom items, and enhanced mechanics for Minecraft 1.21.7.

+Must be used with custom resource pack: https://github.com/lukecywon/progressionplusresourcepack

 ## 🎯 Overview

 ProgressionPlus transforms the traditional Minecraft experience by slowing down progression through carefully designed mechanics: